SathyaBhat/sathyabh.at/content/weekly-notes-13-2024/index.md

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "sydney-opera-house-2024-03.jpg" "The Sydney Opera House at Night" "Weekly Notes" >}}

 * For the next couple of days, we had a road trip planned to head over to Bowral and nearby places.
-Given there were 6 of us, I booked a people mover since most of the other SUVs were designed for seating 5 people.
-This meant I got to drive a Kia Carnival.
-I'm used to driving hatchbacks and small SUVs, never such a large vehicle, but it was quite easy to drive, especially with modern driving aids such as reverse parking cameras and adaptive cruise control.
 Over two days, we drove 440 kilometers covering popular spots such as Bowral, Cambewarra Mountain lookout, and Callala Beach at Jervis Bay, returning to Sydney via the scenic Grand Pacific Drive route.

   * We had an overnight halt at an Airbnb at Bowral, where Jo's cousins made good use of the available firepit and made a nice campfire.
 We had a nice time chilling by the fire and having a few drinks.

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "airbnb-bowral-2.jpg" "Our Airbnb at Bowral."
 "Weekly Notes" >}}